MarshmallowBoy/Metal-Detectors-Mod/README.md

 And from there, minus the json files you still need to make, (for the model, just take [This json](MetalDetectors/src/main/resources/assets/metal_detectors_mod/models/item/metal_detector_1.json) and then copy it, change all the 6's to 7's, and add a custom texture you made by altering the ones already in [The texture folder](MetalDetectors/src/main/resources/assets/metal_detectors_mod/textures/item).
 I would highly recommend using BlockBench to alter the textures.)
 You are finally done!

+If you need any help just contact me at TraysonCazier719@gmail.com